morsheduluofc/ModelInversion/README.md

 We have implemented and evaluated our proposed approach on two existing BA systems: Touchalytics (Frank et al., 2013b), and extended version of DAC, eDAC (Islam et al., 2021).
-Touchalytics uses users’ touch data (up-down and left-right scrolling) when in- teracting with the profile generator.
+*ModelInverstionDAC: Touchalytics uses users’ touch data (up-down and left-right scrolling) when in- teracting with the profile generator.
 We downloaded Touchalytics data from (Frank et al., 2013a) and it has